sindresorhus/pure/readme.md

 - `git:arrow` (cyan) - For `PURE_GIT_UP_ARROW` and `PURE_GIT_DOWN_ARROW`.
 - `git:branch` (242) - The name of the current branch when in a Git repository.
 - `git:branch:cached` (red) - The name of the current branch when the data isn't fresh.
+- `git:action` (242) - The current action in progress (cherry-pick, rebase, etc.) when in a Git repository.
 - `host` (242) - The hostname when on a remote machine.
 - `path` (blue) - The current path, for example, `PWD`.
 - `prompt:error` (red) - The `PURE_PROMPT_SYMBOL` when the previous command has *failed*.